ZiadHatab/multiline-trl-calibration/README.md

 of the Multiline TRL Calibration Algorithm," 98th ARFTG Conference, Las Vegas, NV USA, January 17-18, 2022 (accepted for presentation)

-    (I will include a url when the paper is listed on [https://ieeexplore.ieee.org/](https://ieeexplore.ieee.org/))
+    (I will include a url when the paper is listed in [https://ieeexplore.ieee.org/](https://ieeexplore.ieee.org/))

 - [2] D. C. DeGroot, J. A. Jargon and R. B. Marks, "Multiline TRL revealed," 60th ARFTG Conference Digest, Fall 2002., pp. 131-155